Graph Neural Networks for Source Detection: A Review and Benchmark Study: Experiments

 A notable exception is the work by Ru et al.~\cite{Ru:2023}, who investigate uncertainty in the knowledge of $t_0$.
 Their method requires specifying an interval within which the outbreak is assumed to have started, and simulations are generated using a uniformly sampled starting time from this interval.
 However, their study does not quantify the effect of relaxing the known–$t_0$ assumption on model performance.

 In our analysis, we relax this assumption as follows: for each training and validation instance, we sample a value of $T$ uniformly from the interval $(0, 4\,T^*]$, where $T^*$ is the true elapsed time used when generating test instances.
 This setup mimics a scenario in which knowledge of $T$ and $t_0$ is noisy at best.
 Moreover, it even introduces systematic bias as the sampled values of $T$ have mean $2T^*$.
+Note that this implicitly introduces a form of model misspecification: training outbreaks are, on average, observed at a later stage than test outbreaks, producing larger infection patterns similar to those that would arise under a higher infection rate $\beta$.

 Figure~\ref{fig:diverse} presents the results.
 As expected, this uncertainty and bias in $T$ leads to reduced performance across all networks and nearly all methods.
-SME, however, seems to be less affected by the relaxation of this assumption than the GNN and MCMF.
-Notably, the GNN performance remains above the benchmark levels even under this relaxation.
+On denser networks, such as Fraternity and Highschool, the performance drop for GCN and SME appears negligible.
+Notably, the qualitative ranking of methods persists and GCN performance remains above benchmark levels even under this relaxation.